 At its heart, Inclusive Design is about empathic involvement of people in the creative process.
 In our work, we have looked to enhance co-creation and facilitate respectful, creative interaction, thereby ensuring that our project outputs and process are people-centred, and that our ideas provide benefit for all the recipients of a product, service or system.

 Design is at its most powerful and effective when it is inclusive, when it meets human need and addresses social concerns.
-We are constantly kept this philosophy in mind, and the work you see hopefully puts it into practice
+We have constantly kept this philosophy in mind, and the work you see hopefully puts it into practice

 Designing with Communities